Developer Guide

 -

-parses the users input and recognizes the command word, “count”, and aCountCommand
+HospifyParser#parseCommand("count"): TheHospifyParserparses the users input and recognizes the command word, “count”, and aCountCommandis created. -

 In the Model Component, the following key methods are used: